mittous/wibitech_test/README.md

 A responsive task management application built with modern web technologies.

+## Important Notes

+### API Configuration
+- The API base URL (`https://recruter-backend.vercel.app/api`) is directly hardcoded in the code rather than in a .env file to simplify testing.

+### Authentication Implementation
+- Authentication tokens are stored in localStorage instead of cookies, which created a limitation of checking tokens on the client side instead of server side.

+### Known API Issues
+1. Data fetching may take time to complete.
+2. Tasks and users data might occasionally be missing and require refreshing.
+3. You can register a new account directly on the website to simplify the testing process.

 ## Live Demo

 Visit the live application: [Wibitech Task Manager](https://wibitech-test-mstl-git-main-ismail-mittous-projects.vercel.app/login)